christyjacob4/web-tech-docs/docs/guide/prototypes.md

 You **cannot assign** a value to a prototype property from an instance!

 ## Prototypes in Constructors
-Since prototypes are shared by all instances of a reference type, it is much more **efficient** to put the methods in the prototype and use **this** to access the current instance.
+Since prototypes are shared by all instances of a reference type, it is much more **efficient** to put the methods in the prototype and use the **this** keyword within the method to access the properties of the current instance.

 ```js
 function Person(name) {